rniochy/onesight-calendar-app-chalenge/README.md

 # How to run

-- To run this project first one you must run 'npm install' to get all packeges after download
+- To run this project first one you must run 'npm install' to get all dependences packeges  after download
 - Setting the environment variables like:

      env: {